 Such as lazy eye (strabismus) and astigmatism can also develop.

-• Body temperature dysregulation
+• Body thermostat dysregulation

-can occur with changes being either high or low temperatures.
+can occur with changes being either high or dangerously low temperatures.
 Icy cold hands and feet, profuse sweating and many other symptoms reflecting dysregulation of autonomic functions can and will occur in children with ROHHAD.

 • Difficulty with mobility